|

 How to Parse a Domain Name from a URL using SQL

-Sometimes you may need to parse a domain name from a string expression which identifies a URL of a web address.
+Sometimes programmers need to parse for domain name from a string expression which identifies the URL of a web address.

-I tried to create a user-defined function which parses the url string for the domain name.
+I tried to create SQL Server user-defined function which parses input url string parameter for the domain name.

-On SQL Server you can use this function by running the Create Function script below and try how the function works on different situations by running the sample select query to see the results.
+On SQL Server developer can use this SQL function by running the Create Function script given below and try how the function works on different situations by running the sample select query to see the results.

-I used a variable type nvarchar for keeping the url address since localized address names will probably be used on some places with an increasing atitude.
+I used a SQL variable data type nvarchar for keeping the url address since localized address names will probably be used on some places with an increasing atitude.

 The first step in the user defined function is defining the url address string is in HTTP protocol or HTTPS protocol.